Wien approximation

 Wien's approximation (also sometimes called Wien's law or the Wien distribution law) is a law of physics used to describe the spectrum of thermal radiation (frequently called the blackbody function).
 This law was first derived by Wilhelm Wien in 1896.
-The equation does accurately describe the short wavelength (high frequency) spectrum of thermal emission from objects, but it fails to accurately fit the experimental data for long wavelengths (low frequency) emission.
+The equation does accurately describe the short-wavelength (high-frequency) spectrum of thermal emission from objects, but it fails to accurately fit the experimental data for long-wavelength (low-frequency) emission.

 Details

 Wien derived his law from thermodynamic arguments, several years before Planck introduced the quantization of radiation.

 Wien's original paper did not contain the Planck constant.
-In this paper, Wien took the wavelength of black body radiation and combined it with the Maxwell–Boltzmann distribution for atoms.
+In this paper, Wien took the wavelength of black-body radiation and combined it with the Maxwell–Boltzmann energy distribution for atoms.
 The exponential curve was created by the use of Euler's number e raised to the power of the temperature multiplied by a constant.
 Fundamental constants were later introduced by Max Planck.